mpatacchiola/blog/_posts/2017-12-11-dissecting-reinforcement-learning-8.markdown

 ---

-In the [last post]((https://mpatacchiola.github.io/blog/2017/12/11/dissecting-reinforcement-learning-7.html)) I introduced **function approximation** as a method for representing the (state-)value function in a reinforcement learning setting.
+In the [last post]((https://mpatacchiola.github.io/blog/2017/12/11/dissecting-reinforcement-learning-7.html)) I introduced **function approximation** as a method for representing the utility function in a reinforcement learning setting.
 The simple approximator we used was based on a linear combination of features and it was quite limited because it could not model complex state spaces (like the XOR gridworld).
-In this post I will introduce **Neural Networks** as non-linear function approximators and I will show you how we can use a neural network to model a Q-function.
-I will start from basic architectures (e.g. **perceptron** and **ADALINE**) and then move to standard feed-forward models (e.g. **Multi Layer Perceptron**).
-Moreover I will introduce **policy gradient methods** that are (most of the time) based on neural network policies.
-I will use pure Numpy to implement the network and the update rule, in this way you are gonna have a full accessible code to study.
-This post is important because it allows understanding the deep models (Convolutional Neural Networks) used in Deep Reinforcement Learning that I will introduce in the next post.
+In this post I will introduce **Artificial Neural Networks** as non-linear function approximators and I will show you how we can use a neural network to model a Q-function.
+I will start from basic architecture called **Perceptron** and then move to the standard feed-forward model called **Multi Layer Perceptron**.
+Moreover, I will introduce **policy gradient methods** that are (most of the time) based on neural network policies.
+I will use pure Numpy to implement the network and the update rule, in this way you will have a transparent code to study.
+This post is important because it allows understanding the **deep models** (e.g. Convolutional Neural Networks) used in Deep Reinforcement Learning, that I will introduce in the next post.

 ![Books Reinforcement Learning]({{site.baseurl}}/images/books_reinforcement_learning_an_introduction_pattern_recognition.png){:class="img-responsive"}